Syamantaka: Murder of Satrajita

 After a few days, Krishna and Balarama were off to Hastinapura after there were rumours that the Pandavas had been burnt to their deaths in a fire.
 Kritavarma, Akrura, and Shatadhanva, who had wished to wed Satyabhama themselves, conspired to make use of Krishna's absence from Dvaraka as an opportunity to steal the gem as revenge.
 Shatadhanva, one night, entered the house of Satrajita and killed him in his sleep, taking off with the jewel.

 A sorrowful Satyabhama rushed to Hastinapura to inform Krishna about the ghastly death of her father.
 Krishna and Balarama immediately started for Dvaraka to avenge Satrajita's death, hearing of which Shatadhanva fled on his horse, placing the jewel with Akrura.
 He was chased down by Krishna and Balarama, and finally killed by Krishna in the outskirts of Mithila.
 Not finding the jewel, Krishna reported these tidings to his brother, who refused to believe him at first:

 Krishna caught up with Shatadhanva and sliced off his head.
 But despite searching all Shatadhanva's belongings, he could not find the jewel.
-He came and reported this to Baladeva.
-But unfortunately, Baladeva did not believe this.
+He came and reported this to Balarama.
+But unfortunately, Balarama did not believe this.
 He said, "Krishna, you are not a brother I would like to associate with.
 Go your own way and I will go mine.
 We do not belong together."
-Baladeva went off to the kingdom of Videha and lived there as a guest of King Janaka.
-It was then that Duryodhana learnt from Baladeva how to fight with the mace (gada).
+Balarama went off to the kingdom of Videha and lived there as a guest of King Janaka.
+It was then that Duryodhana learnt from Balarama how to fight with the mace (gada).
 Krishna returned to Dvaraka.
-After three years had passed, Vabhru, Ugrasena, and the other Yadavas managed to convince Baladeva that Krishna had indeed not stolen the jewel.
-Baladeva then returned to Dvaraka.
+After three years had passed, Vabhru, Ugrasena, and the other Yadavas managed to convince Balarama that Krishna had indeed not stolen the jewel.
+Balarama then returned to Dvaraka.

+Akrura and Kritavarma flee Dwaraka for Kashi.

 Later, Krishna returned to Dvaraka, and upon realising that Akrura had already fled to Kashi with the Syamantaka jewel, summoned him, and asked him to admit his guilt.
 When Akrura complied, Krishna let him keep it, on the condition that it was to remain in the city of Dvaraka.